Kdauda-lab/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-3-print_alphabt.py - A program that prints the ASCII alphabet except q and e 4-print_hexa.py - A program that prints the hex value of 0 through 98 A program that prints all possible different combinations of two digits
+3-print_alphabt.py - A program that prints the ASCII alphabet except q and e 4-print_hexa.py - A program that prints the hex value of 0 through 98 A program that prints all possible different combinations of two digits 7-islower.py - A program that test if a character is lower or upper